 An important distinction is in the “one-year rule” related to cognitive symptoms.
 Patients with Parkinson’s disease in most cases do not present cognitive issues until at least one year after movement symptoms start.
 DLB is the exact opposite, with cognitive symptoms developing first for at least one year.

-The Horsham dementia care experts, Effraim Home Care are also available in multiple counties throughout Pennsylvania.
+The Horsham dementia care experts at Effraim Home Care are also available in multiple counties throughout Pennsylvania.
 Call us at (215) 826-7422 to set up a home care assessment or to find out more about how we can help your loved one with dementia, Parkinson’s disease, or any other chronic condition.